Contested Guardianship Cases in New York

 (c) Disputes Regarding the Person to Be Appointed as Guardian :

 Another area of controversy concerns disputes as to the proper person to be appointed as Guardian.
 In these cases there may be little question regarding the need for the Guardian.
 However, different family members may be competing for appointment so that they can control the personal needs and property management of the AIP.

 It is not unusual for one family member to claim that a competing family member either did not adequately care for the AIP’s health and personal needs or that there was improper involvement with the AIP’s assets.
 In view of the myriad of complaints that one person may have against the other, the Court may be faced with very bitter tension between the competing potential family members.
 One standard manner by which Guardianship Courts resolve these arguments is to appoint an independent third party as the Guardian.

 I have represented many family members and friends in contested Guardianship cases in Manhattan Guardianship Court, Brooklyn Guardianship Court and other courts throughout New York including Long Island.
-If you have any questions regarding Guardianship call Guardianship attorney Jules Martin Haas for a free review at (212) 355-2575 or email: Jules.Haas@verizon.net.
+If you have any questions regarding Guardianship in New York City, call knowledgeable contested guardianship attorney Jules Martin Haas for a free review at (212) 355-2575 or email: Jules.Haas@verizon.net.